-Meanwhile, MSS worked without a contract, urging approval of the tower plans by March 11 so the company could immediately start building them.
-W. H. Hoyt, an engineer with the Duluth, Missabe and Northern Railway (DM&N), inspected and approved the steel for the towers and, later, the roller bearings.
-He expressed concern over the housing for the roller bearings, seeing no protection from “blocking up with sand in the summer and snow and ice in the winter.”
+Meanwhile, W. H. Hoyt, an engineer with the Duluth, Missabe and Northern Railway (DM&N), inspected and approved the steel for the towers and, later, the roller bearings.
+He expressed concern over the roller bearings’ housing, seeing no protection from “blocking up with sand in the summer and snow and ice in the winter.”
 These “roller nests” and the bearings they held were the key to the bridge’s smooth operation, and time would prove that protecting them from the elements wouldn’t be their only problem.